Meet five Irish embroiderers doing amazing things with needle and thread

 Anyone who attempted to try their hand at embroidery over the pandemic will know the incredible amount of work and detail that goes into a single piece

 Once thought of as slightly old-fashioned, something genteel Victorian ladies did to fill their endless empty hours, embroidery is seeing now something of a resurgence.
 However, while many of us remain very much in the “amateur” department, Ireland really has some magnificent embroiderers of its own.
-Some but a contemporary spin on this traditional crafts with sharp lines, geometric shapes and unusual subject matter, while others use their canvas and hoop as an artform, unfolding incredible illustrations, sitch by sitch.
+Some put a contemporary spin on this traditional craft with sharp lines, geometric shapes and unusual subject matter, while others use their canvas and hoop as an artform, unfolding incredible illustrations, stitch by stitch.

 Some are humorous, chic, and even political.
 With a number of Irish embroiderers creating amazing work, here are some of our favourites.

 Specialising in a type of embroidery called goldwork, which uses metal thread that is wrapped around a fibre core to create a raised effect, Sorcha O’Raw has been getting attention for her series of iconic Irish foods.

 Kerrygold, Tayto, and Brennans have all made it onto her list so far, and has diplomatically featured both Barry’s and Lyons.